Elisha Smith Thomas: Bishop

 Thomas was elected Assistant Bishop of Kansas on the first ballot on February 2, 1887.
 He was consecrated on May 4, 1887, in St Paul's Church, Saint Paul, Minnesota, by Bishop Henry Benjamin Whipple of Minnesota.
 He succeeded as diocesan bishop on October 6, 1889.
-He died in office in 1895.
+In 1895, the bishop died in office on a visit to St. John's Military School which he had founded in Salina, Kansas.